 DeckLink is very picky about the formats it supports.
-Pixel format is uyvy422 or v210, framerate and video size must be determined for your device with -list\formats 1.
+Pixel format of the input can be set with raw_format.
+Framerate and video size must be determined for your device with -list_formats 1.
 Audio sample rate is always 48 kHz and the number of channels can be 2, 8 or 16.
 Note that all audio channels are bundled in one single audio track.